 “We, in Culverhouse, understand the importance of alumni involvement in the success of the institution and the key role that African-American alumni engagement plays in our diversity, equity, and inclusion efforts,” said James King, Associate Dean for Diversity, Equity, & Inclusion at Culverhouse.
 “We are pleased to partner with UA BAA on this annual event that bears the name of one of Culverhouse’s most significant alums.”

 Student hosts will include members of the Black Student Union, the National Society of Black Engineers, the National Black MBA Association, and the Black Business Student Association.

-Please visit the Malone Awards website for tickets, additional sponsorship opportunities, award nomination information, and event details.
+Please visit the Malone Awards website for event details.